Aleksandr Abdulov

 Aleksandr Gavrilovich Abdulov (Russian: Алекса́ндр Гаври́лович Абду́лов; 29 May 1953 – 3 January 2008) was a Soviet and Russian film and stage actor, film director, screenwriter and television presenter.
-People's Artist of the RSFSR (1991).
+He was awarded People's Artist of the RSFSR in 1991.

 Biography

 Aleksandr Abdulov went to school from 1960 to 1970, and upon graduation wanted to become a sportsman.
 However, Abdulov's father encouraged his son to act, and Aleksandr Abdulov starred in About Vitya, about Masha and the Sea Force, 1974.
 In 1975 he graduated from GITIS and was hired by Lenkom Theater director Mark Zakharov.

 Aleksandr Abdulov appeared in several films in the 1970s.
 In 1977 he was in the TV version The Twelve Chairs, directed by Mark Zakharov.
 In 1978 he became a celebrity after his role in An Ordinary Miracle.
 In 1979 Abdulov appeared in The Meeting Place Cannot Be Changed with Vladimir Vysotskiy.
 That year he also had roles in Do not part with the Loved Ones and The Very Same Munchhausen.

 During the early 1980s, he was considered a sex symbol.
 In 1982 he performed in Look for a Woman, Magicians and The Woman in White.
 In 1982, he was given a role in The House That Swift Built (a film about Jonathan Swift) as Dr. Simpson.
 In 1984 Abdulov was in The Formula of Love and, the following year, In Search for Captain Grant.
 He also performed in The Most Charming and Attractive and Naval Cadets, Charge!.

 Aleksandr Abdulov then went on to play in Desyat Negrityat (based on Agatha Christie's mystery novel Ten Little Indians) in 1987 and To Kill a Dragon in 1988.
 The next year he had a role in Black Rose Is an Emblem of Sorrow, Red Rose Is an Emblem of Love.

 Abdulov was in Genius, The House under the Starry Sky (both made in 1991) and "Gold" (1992).
 During the 1990s he mostly worked in the Lenkom Theatre.
 In 2000 he performed in Still Waters and The Christmas Miracle with Chulpan Khamatova.
 In 2002 he appeared in the TV series Next (the title is the actual English word), where he played a Russian oligarch.
 He reprised the role in the sequel "Next 2" (2003).
 The following year he was in About Love.

 In 2005, Abdulov had roles in the TV series Anna Karenina and The Master and Margarita.
 In 2006 he directed the play One Flew Over the Cuckoo's Nest at the Lenkom and played the lead character of Randall P. McMurphy (played by Jack Nicholson in the American film).
 He also had an appearance in the film Attack on Leningrad.